 Cons:

-- Similar pricing challenges as Westlaw
+- Similar pricing challenges to Westlaw

-- Long contracts with complex pricing tiers
+- Long contracts with complex, opaque pricing tiers

-Key Features:
+Key features:

-- CoCounsel AI assistant for research queries
+- CoCounsel Legal agentic assistant with Deep Research for multi-step queries

-- Document review and summarization
+- Document review and bulk analysis across large document sets

 - Deposition preparation tools